Signature and Seal Markings:

 The 115 Dahlia theme is one of the many entirely regular themes represented by a complete fan quintet and a color woodblock print.

 The Fan Series prints of the 115 Dahlia theme were distributed in mid 1934 in installment five (of twelve).
+In the preview announcement on the installment four folio in June 1934, Rakusan used ダリヤ, dariya, 'dahlia' as the title for this theme.

 The delivery documents for installment five remain to be discovered, but its delivery month was either July or August 1934.
 The woodblock prints would have been printed earlier in the same month as their distribution.
 The Fan Series dahlia prints were carved in two stages.
 Three prints (including 115-4) have seal C from the first half of 1934, and the other two and the 36 Series design 115 have seal B which is later and closer to the time of publication.